KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found `Magic Mirror` in file `MMM-NOAATides.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-9. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-10. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-11. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NOKElectricityForecast by AndreasHagman](https://github.com/AndreasHagman/MMM-NOKElectricityForecast)